scottiepowell/kagent-llm-integration/README.md

 This repository provides Kubernetes manifests and configuration to integrate [KAgent](https://kagent.dev/) with a locally hosted [Ollama](https://ollama.com/) instance.
 The setup enables you to run and manage LLMs (such as orca-mini and hermes-2-pro-llama-3-8b) on your Kubernetes cluster and interact with them via KAgent.

+A complete walkthrough has been published on Medium [here](https://medium.com/@renjithvr11/integrating-kagent-and-ollama-bringing-agentic-ai-closer-to-kubernetes-995f0b1f6134)
 ---

 ## Repository Structure